Sachin-Sangal/MCP-Tutorials/README.md

 # MCP Weather Server
-This repository contains an MCP server that exposes a weather tool using the [OpenWeatherMap API](https://openweathermap.org/api), and a Python SSE client to interact with it.
+This repository contains an MCP server that exposes a weather tool using the OpenWeatherMap API and a Python client to interact with it.

 ## Features

 - **Weather Tool**: Get current weather and temperature for any city.
 - **Multiple Transports**: Supports `stdio`, `sse`, and `streamable-http` protocols.
-- **SSE Client**: Example Python client for interacting with the server via SSE.
+- **SSE Client**: Python client for interacting with the server.

 **Weather Service Architecture**